ec-europa/joinup-dev/resources/docker/README.md

 docker-compose exec --user www-data web ./vendor/bin/phing build-dev docker-compose exec --user www-data web ./vendor/bin/phing install-dev
 ```
+You can now access the website at `http://localhost:8080` or the corresponding endpoint if you have overridden the
+settings.

 ## Accessing the containers
 All containers are accessible through the command